leobmend/trybe-exercicios/README.md

 ## This space

 This repository is meant to keep all exercises done throughout the course, organizing and categorizing them.
-Therefore, this space could be a good place to future consults.
+Therefore, this space could be a good place to fast and/or consistent future consults.